luminous-software/time-savers/README.md

 ## More Information

-See the [Luminous Time Savers][website-url] website, or click any of the links below:
+See the [Time Savers][website-url] website, or click any of the links below:

 - [How to Get Started][how-to-get-started-url]
 - [List of Features][features-url]